lwneal/install-keras/README.md

     Built on Tue_Jan_10_13:22:03_CST_2017
     Cuda compilation tools, release 8.0, V8.0.61

+Now you can run `nvcc`, but you're not done yet- eventually you're going to get an error like this:

+    libcudart.so.8.0: cannot open shared object file: No such file or directory

+The problem is that CUDA is not installed to `/usr/lib/` like a normal library: it's installed in `/usr/local/cuda/lib64/`.
+To fix this, add CUDA's library directory to the `$LD_LIBRARY_PATH` variable, which is like `$PATH` for libraries instead of executables.

+    echo 'export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH' >> ~/.profile
+    source ~/.profile

+If all went well, the following incantations will run and print the correct versions of each library.

+    function lib_installed() { /sbin/ldconfig -N -v $(sed 's/:/ /' <<< $LD_LIBRARY_PATH) 2>/dev/null | grep $1; }
+    function check() { lib_installed $1 && echo "$1 is installed" || echo "ERROR: $1 is NOT installed"; }
+    check libcuda
+    check libcudart

-At this point, you can finally actually run code on your GPU.
+If the previous commands all worked, you can now run code on your GPU.
 Of course, implementing neural networks in CUDA by hand would take forever, so instead of writing CUDA C, we want to write Python and use a tool that will write the C code for us.
 That tool is called Tensorflow!

-# Step Three
+# Step Four: CuDNN

 Before installing Tensorflow, we require another extra library from NVIDIA, CuDNN.
 This is a library of specialized fast neural network functions.